itsSourCream/minecarft-server-controller/README.md

 Simple RCON command sender to Minecraft server.

 ## Usage
 Step 1.
 Enter the server's IP address.
-(Template: mc.hypixel.net)

 Step 2.
 Enter the server's RCON port, which can be found in the server.properties file.